iOS Connection Issues

 Due to a Windows Bluetooth limitation, you may find that after successfully pairing your iPhone or iPad, the connection no longer works the next time you launch the app.

-Workaround — re-pair each time:
+Workaround — re-pair before reconnecting:

 1. Open Bluetooth settings on your PC